ee209-2020-fall/ee209-2020-fall/policy.md

 the materials presented in the lecture and precepts.
 Some of the content is not in the textbook.

-Students are expected to regularly check the course webpage, class schedule updates, lecture notes, programming assignments</a> and other related course materials.
+Students are expected to regularly check the course webpage, class schedule updates, lecture notes, programming assignments and other related course materials. <b>Please refer to logistics (Lecture #1) for more detailed information such as attendance rules, grading systems, and all other regulations for this class</b>
 </p>

 <h2> Grading </h2>